Crunch-Garage/go-stripe/README.md

 ## 📒 Stripe Authentication

-Before cloning and running the repo, you need to get your stripe Api key.
+Before running the project, you need to get your stripe Api key.
 The Stripe Api uses [API keys](https://stripe.com/docs/keys) to authenticate requests.
 You can view and manage your API keys in [the Stripe Dashboard.](https://stripe.com/login?redirect=/account/apikeys)

 Global API key example:
 ```